HasaanIsmaeli/CMPINF-0010-Group/CODE-OF-CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+We want to encourage a safe and respectful environment for our users, and discourage any behavior that violates, or goes against our Code of Conduct.

 ## Enforcement Guidelines